EddieAbbondanzio/detailingarsenal.com/README.md

 ## Post Morten

-While the project is alive, and in deployment it's currently in a dormant state with no active development taking place.
+While the project is alive, and in production it's currently in a dormant state with no active development taking place.
 When I started this project Vue 3 was still in beta and I opted to stick with Vue 2 as it was what I was most familiar with at the time.
-Now with the release of Vue 3 it's basically turned the entire project into legacy code as it'll require a full rewrite to be migrate.
+Now with the release of Vue 3 it's basically turned the entire project into legacy code and it'll require a full rewrite to migrate.

 As of right now there's no plans to continue on with development but that may change.
+The project was a success to me, and was a lot of fun to design / develop.